uipath-certification/uipath-certification.github.io/_posts/2020-9-9-var-components-of-a-dictionary-variable.md

 ---
 layout: answered-question
 author: Serge
-title: UiPath Dictionary Variables: What are the components of a Dictionary variable?
+title: UiPath Dictionary Variables.
+What are the components of a Dictionary variable?
 blurb: Here's how UiPath dictionary variables work, along with what you need to know to pass the Associate exam.
 difficulty: 6
 objective: 3.1 Identify the different variable types available in the UiPath Studio Variables panel